Miekduu Mainaut Miekhies

 Welcome to the Norfolk Wave!
 We are a community organisation on a mission to support Norfolk Island’s residents and visitors as we journey together towards better waste practices on the island.
 Through local initiatives and media we endeavour to spread our message of miekduu (be resourceful), mainaut (be mindful) and miekhies (act now), to advocate on behalf of our environment and letl salan (children).

 The Norfolk Wave have partnered with recycling company Revolve Your World to support our community’s transition into a thriving circular economy.
 As we 'catch' our waste to create community resources and provide ongoing support and initiatives, we get closer to a sustainable future for auwas hoem (our home).
 Through this website and our Norfolk Wave socials we can all stay on the same page, creating a matrix of movement, very similar to the 'Norfolk Wave' that is shared on Norfolk roads between visitors and locals alike.
-Together, we can weave this dream into reality.
+Join us on this wave to a sustainable future!

 We love auwas Norfolk Island community and we aim to keep yorli up-to-date with all the Norfolk Wave news!
 Follow us on Instagram and Facebook for the latest information.